percyliang/sempre/QUICKSTART.md

 These commands will download necessary resources:

     ./download-dependencies core
     ./download-dependencies emnlp2013
-    ./download-dependencies fullfreebase_ttl
     ./download-dependencies fullfreebase_vdb

 # Install the Database

 Freebase is stored in a database called virtuoso.
 These commands will install a copy of it.
 Make sure to execute the `git checkout tags/v7.0.0` to ensure you have a compatible version of virtuoso (instead of the most recent version).

     git clone https://github.com/openlink/virtuoso-opensource